ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_add_collaborators.md

 # Changing Access Levels for Collaborators

-Invitations can be issued for different levels of access:
+Invitations can be issued for different levels of access.

 * <b>Read</b> access means "Read Only".
 It signifies that the contents of a private repo can be read, but not changed.
    In SPIS, we use this for the FEEDBACK repos: Mentors and Instructors have write